Skip to main content

 Sequencer state has a different lifetime from the persistence scopes — but it is not purely in-memory.

 At every step boundary, durable sequencers checkpoint their state via the CheckpointStore (FIX-401).
 Each write is keyed by (requestId, blockInstanceId) and overwrites the prior record — latest-only semantics, so storage is constant per sequencer regardless of step count.
-The Phase 2 resume runtime (FIX-141) reads the latest checkpoint to pick up after an interrupted request.
+The resume runtime reads the latest checkpoint to pick up after an interrupted request.

 Sequencers default to durable: true.
 Opt out for tests or single-shot ephemeral pipelines where checkpointing is unwanted overhead: